Detroit metro

 Architectural asphalt shingles in metro Detroit typically reach 22–28 years before end-of-life signs accumulate.
 Lifespan depends heavily on attic ventilation and ice-and-water shield discipline — under-ventilated attics drive higher summer attic temperatures and shorter shingle service life, while missing ice-and-water shield drives premature failure at the eaves.

-Typical match time is under 60 seconds.
-First contractor contact is within one business day; for active winter leaks from ice damming or storm-damage emergencies, we route to same-day-availability pros first.
+Typical connect time is under 60 seconds.
+First contractor contact is by live phone transfer when an agent is on call, or callback as fast as an hour.
+For active winter leaks from ice damming or storm-damage emergencies, we route to rapid-availability pros first.

 Neighborhoods served